tweag/okapi/readme.md

 If a source directory has no Bazel config, but there is a `dune` file present, the Dune configuration will be used to populate the attributes `opts` (from `flags`) and `deps_opam` (from `libraries`).

-`select` directives are parsed in order to find the correct module file names for the library, but the selection of the correct source file has to be done manually, since there is no (easy) way to check for the presence of dependencies.
+`select` stanzas are parsed in order to find the correct module file names for the library, but the selection of the correct source file has to be done manually, since there is no (easy) way to check for the presence of dependencies.

 Preprocessors are supported as well, causing the addition of a `ppx_executable`, which is then referenced by the